IgorKIX/javaScript30DaysChallenge/README.md

 4. This time there were a few tasks to be completed, requiring knowledge of the basic table methods, like: filter, map, sort and reduce.
 5. Very efficient use of property transform along with the event listeners to create a spectacular-looking site.
 6. A page with a "search engine".
 Data downloaded using ajax and a search based on the filter method on the array
+7. The next exercise with several array methods (some, every, find, findIndex) and two ways to remove one element from the array